 I have also used this booklet as an intervention activity.
 Sometimes Kindergarten students or even Grade 1 students need a bit more practice.
 These books work great as an intervention activity as it is easily pulled out and ready to go.
 Parent volunteers and Educational Assistants can also work with a small group of students using these practice pages.
 Teachers could even send home this booklet as a homework activity.

-Do you need more name activities?
 Check out these links for more inspiration:

 Happy Hooligans made this fun homemade name puzzle Click over to find out how.

 Ready-Set-Read! has shared 14 ways to explore the letters in names.

 Fun a Day also has 15 different name activities posted.